psy0rz/ledstream/README.md

 # Stream led animations to an ESP.

-* Control up to 8 x 512 leds @ 55fps
+* Control up to 8 x 512 leds @ ~50fps (higher framerate if you use less leds per chan)
 * Only supports WS2812 leds (for now)
+* Only runs on vanilla ESP32
 * Use with <https://github.com/psy0rz/ledder>

 ## Instructions